felipenoris/Oracle.jl/docs/src/tutorial.md

     stmt[1] = 1
     stmt[2] = 10.1234
     stmt[3] = "this is a string"
-    stmt[4, Date] = missing # we must inform the date type when setting value as missing
+    stmt[4, Date] = missing # we must inform the type when setting value as missing

     Oracle.execute(stmt)
     Oracle.commit(conn)